-If your scheduler is off, you'll be prompted to enable it before you can continue, if you're just experimenting don't worry as you changes won't be applied until you click the green Save button within the schedular itself.
+If your scheduler is off, you'll be prompted to enable it before you can continue, if you're just experimenting don't worry as your changes won't be applied until you click the green Save button within the scheduler itself.

-Once you've opened the Widget Scheduler window, check you have the correct time zone and switch on any days you want the chat widget to be online by toggling the switch under each day.
+Once you've opened the Widget Scheduler window, check to make sure you have the correct time zone and switch on any days you want the chat widget to be online by toggling the switch under each day.

-Once a day is activated, you'll see a line representing the 24 hours of the day made up of gray and green sections.
-Gray areas on the timeline mean the widget will be set to offline mode, during the green sections the chat widget will be online.
+Once a day is activated, you'll see a line made up of gray and green sections representing the 24 hours of the day.
+Gray areas on the timeline show when the widget will be set to offline mode.
+The green sections show when the chat widget will be online.

-If you need to break the day up into multiple sections to take a break you can add another timeline for the same day by clicking the blue + Add New button.
-If you're in a chat while the time changes to a time scheduled to be turned off, you'll still be able to continue the conversation.
+If you need to break the day up into multiple sections to take a break, you can add another timeline for the same day by clicking the blue + Add New button.
+If you're still in a chat when the time is scheduled to be turned off, you'll be able to continue the conversation.

 You'll need to save the changes you've made and switch the Enable Scheduler button on before any of the changes you've made will take effect.

-Online privacy is an important issue and in certain places around the world, the laws are very different.
-The Consent Form gives you an option to advise visitors of their rights and offer them a chance to consent before entering a chat.
+Online privacy is an important issue and privacy laws vary from country to country.
+The Consent Form section in your Dashboard gives you options for advising visitors of their rights and offering them a chance to consent before entering a chat.